 Above Picture of Razor Burn in The Pubic Area

 Above Picture of Cuts From Shaving

-3. Ingrown Hairs: Sometimes an ingrown hair can look like herpes especially when a herpes outbreak is at its early stages.
+3. What does herpes look like compared to Ingrown Hairs: Sometimes an ingrown hair can look like herpes especially when a herpes outbreak is at its early stages.
 But as time passes the differences becomes quite apparent.
 First, an ingrown hair is when the sharp part of a hair curls back and grows sideways and into the skin.
 It begins with a tender feeling in the area and has a red appearance.
 As it becomes more infected the follicle fills with pus.
 They often occur in body locations with more course hair can be found.
 In women this is often the bikini areas near the pubic region.
 Similarly they can occur on men in the same area as well as in the beard area of the face.
 The primary differences are that a hair can be seen and when removed almost instant relief from the pain.